theogravity/stainless-tools/README.md

 export STAINLESS_API_KEY=your_api_key_here
 ```

-The API key is required when using `--open-api-file` or `--stainless-config-file` options, as these features interact with the Stainless API.

 ### Configuration

 The tool uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for configuration management.
 You can define your configuration in any of these ways: